Skip to content

 Therefore, a company must build up a positive innovation culture where innovations are welcome and encouraged.
 Measures to promote a culture of innovation are implemented at various levels:

-• Empowerment of employees for innovation, e. g. training courses on creativity and the innovation process.
+• Empowerment of people for innovation, e.g. training courses on creativity and the innovation process.

-Therefore, change management itself is an extremely important tool and belongs to the repertoire of every innovation manager.
-Innovations put a company into continuous change and therefore it requires a conscious and constant management of these changes in order to take all employees on the journey.
+Therefore, change management itself is an essential tool and belongs to the repertoire of every innovation manager.
+Innovations put a company into continuous change and therefore it requires a conscious and constant management of these changes to take all employees on the journey.

 Innovation is not something that only a limited, elitist circle of employees does or is even boosted by the innovation manager.
 Innovation must be actively initiated and supported by all employees.
 That is why the innovation manager must involve all employees in a targeted manner.